toyray/re-stuff/automating-IOLI-crackme0x02/unicorn/README.md

 mu.reg_write(UC_X86_REG_EBP, STACK_ADDRESS)
 ```

-5. Setting up any hooks (not used in example scripts)
+5. Setting up any hooks (not used in example scripts).

 6. Emulate!